miku86/javascript-beginners/script.md

   // it should have working controls for updateTodoText
   // it should have working controls for deleteTodo
   // it should have working controls for toggleTodoStatus

+## Version 9

+- neue Version: WARUM? => Grafische Oberfläche, Organisation
+- Requirements schreiben (Warum?, genaue Syntax): // it should...
+  // it should have a list item for every todo
+  // it should show the todo text and status in every list item